nystudio107/craft-retour/README.md

 * **Strip Query String from Statistics** - Should the query string be stripped from the saved statistics source URLs?
 * **Record Remote IP** - Should the anonymous ip address of the client causing a 404 be recorded?
 * **Statistics to Store** - How many unique 404 statistics should be stored before they are trimmed.
 * **Automatically Trim Statistics** - Whether the Statistics should be trimmed after each new statistic is recorded.
-If you turn this off, statistics will only be trimmed when you visit the Retour Dashboard page in the AdminCP, or you run the `retour/stats/trim` console command (see below).
+If you turn this off, statistics will only be trimmed when you visit the Retour Dashboard page in the Control Panel, or you run the `retour/stats/trim` console command (see below).

 ## Using Retour